gact/gactutil/README.md

 - [PyVCF](https://github.com/jamescasbon/PyVCF)
 - [PyYAML](http://pyyaml.org/)

+VCF filters use the [PyVCF filter framework](https://pyvcf.readthedocs.io/en/latest/FILTERS.html), and Unicode CSV data are processed using classes based on the recipe in the [CSV module docs](https://docs.python.org/2/library/csv.html).

 ## Installation

 To install this package, navigate to the package root directory and input the command: